 How much bigger is a twin XL than a twin?

 A twin XL is 80 inches long, which is the same length as a queen or king mattress, while a twin is 75 inches long, which is the same length as a full mattress.
 Only the California king mattress is longer than a twin XL, at 84 inches.

 Are there any essential accessories for twins or twin XLs?

 Regardless of size, our Sleep Experts® often recommend sheet sets, pillows and waterproof mattress protectors for all beds.

-The dorm room college twin
+What is a dorm room college twin?